 I was so surprised that I turned around to see if she didn’t talk to anyone else in the room 😉 .
-This class became one of my favourites.
+This class became one of my favourites, by the way.

 Once the stage was set and they knew their boundaries, we had tons of fun, played many games, the children were motivated and interested to learn and to listen aaand I got lots of hugs and pictures that they drew for me … <3

 The moral of this story: Yes, we want to be cool.
 But cool doesn’t mean I let them do what they want.
 It is better to set the stage at the beginning and not let many things pass and once the rules and routines are set .. you can start being a bit “cooler”.